syedtaqi95/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Submission code is usable and readable

-The model.py and process_data.py files contain the code for training and saving the convolution neural network. process_data.py was contains functions to pre-process the data and also contains the generator used to feed data into the model, while model.py shows the pipeline I used for training and validating the model, and contains comments to explain how the code works.
+The model.py and process_data.py files contain the code for training and saving the convolution neural network. process_data.py contains functions to pre-process the data and also contains the generator used to feed data into the model, while model.py shows the pipeline I used for training and validating the model, and contains comments to explain how the code works.

 ### Model Architecture and Training Strategy